bestwebsoft/pdf-and-print-wordpress-plugin/readme.txt

 * Actions: Ability to create PDF and Print content from custom post type with adding appropriate buttons to the content.
 * Actions: Ability to create PDF and Print portfolio or single portfolio for Portfolio plugin (powered by bestwebsoft.com) with adding appropriate buttons to the content.
 * Actions: Ability to use execution of shortcode in pdf and printing output.
-* Display: This plugin allows you to select the position of buttons in content (top left, top right, bottom left, bottom right), search or archives pages or custom post type (align left, align right).
+* Display: This plugin allows you to select the position of buttons in content (top left, top right, bottom left, bottom right), or via function call (align left, align right).

 = Recommended Plugins =